duykhoa/quote_center/data/JimRohn.md

 Be a student of style, but don't just copy someone's style.

 How people speak well, be a student of that.
 And then, borrowing bit of pieces form people you admired from the way they communicate.
-Make sure all of that linked in to you and become your own distinctive style
+Make sure all of that linked in to you and become your own distinctive style.

 Say it well is a proper choice of words.

 To build my early vocabulary, I used to put three four words I didn't know on the car, put them up on sun visor.
 Soon enough, at the end of the day, I master 2 3 words.

 There is a relationship between vocabulary and behavior.
 The more limited the vocabulary, the more tendency the poor behavior.